cnlohr/cnballpit-vrc/README.md

  * Figure out why shadow edge length too short.
  * Make water use tanoise.
  * Add toggles for quality, i.e. alpha to coverage balls.
+ * Add shadows to the balls.
  * Make ball pit use SDF for boundary.
+ * Mention Merlin Patreon

+## 2.0 Release Notes
  * Make balls look really beautiful, try to use D4rk's thing.

- * Add shadows to the balls.
+## 3.0 Release Notes
+ * Reduced Yeeter Delay
+ * Removed a few blocks
+ * Added a few yeeters.
  * Make the text fake-AA'd
- * Mention Merlin Patreon
- * Reduce Yeeter Delay
+ * Tried switching to Walkthrough layer
+ * Put everything in map in object to cull.
+ * Switched back to an explicit render.
+ * Switched away from an explicit render to SetReplacementShader.
+I promise.
+It's better.

 ## Interesting